-The Wellington Phoenix have almost completed their squad recruitment for their inaugural season in the Women’s A-League.
+The Wellington Phoenix are ready for their inaugural season in the Women’s A-League.

-The club has announced 19 signings so far – including two scholarship players – as head coach Gemma Lewis and assistant Natalie Lawrence put together their squad due to go into action in early December.
+The club has signed its first women’s squad – including two scholarship players – as head coach Gemma Lewis and assistant Natalie Lawrence prepare to go into action in early December.

 The Phoenix are allowed 11 non-Australian players – all of whom are now signed – but must include seven Australian players in the squad.